Return to Non-Touristy Ireland

-After surviving the hell of the Paris Olympics heat wave, we continued our trip and flew to Dublin.
-Our friends built their dream home in County Offaly, Ireland.
-The pandemic made the construction process long, but now they have a lovely home.
-The couple has family that live in the area, and this is how we ended up in nontouristy Ireland
+In the summer of 2024, we visited our friends who built their dream home in County Offaly, Ireland.
+We enjoyed ourselves, so we were happy to return in September 2025.
+The couple has family that live in the area, and this is how they ended up in nontouristy Ireland.
+This article is a repost with new information

 They designed the house with a lot of glass.
 The view is spectacular, surrounded by bogs and the Shannon River.
 With temps in the mid- sixties, this was a remarkable retreat.
 We were nowhere near the usual tourist traps, and that was what made County Offaly a wonderful place to explore